ka7/sh/README.md

 script, to help make it easier to manage your Bash shell from a known upstream (Github) online repository.
-The repository also includes an associated collection of shell scripts to setup and manage a simple Ubuntu mail and web server (WIP).
+The repository also includes an associated collection of shell scripts to setup and manage a simple Ubuntu mail and web server and provide a foundation for the [NetServa] PHP web interface.
+Note: mid-2017 both projects are in an early WIP stage.

 **MAY 2017**

 Another major update...

 - use zesty as a working base
-- removed all OLD scripts
+- removed all OLD/* scripts
 - moved www/* to bin/* for unified web/cli shell scripts
 - moved cfg/ to etc/ and removed shell scripts
 - added $DTYPE $EXMYS $EXSQL $SQCMD to switch between MySQL and SQLite
 - a PHP admin interface is almost working for simple tasks
 - almost ready to move "serva" from private to public repo
-- will add a lib/ dir and refactor out common script parts
+- added a lib/ dir and refactor out common script parts
 - pipe through "| $SQCMD" setting for the default database engine

 ## Usage